jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The undo-section component has actions for the undo/redo service.
 It supports undo and redo buttons that are enabled based on the project's undo-service actions.
 # MarkdownCode > components > toolbar > home > build section
 The build-section component has actions for the build-service.
 It supports the following actions: rendering all code for the entire project, rendering code files for the currently active fragment, and rendering code for the selected fragment in the currently selected service.
 These actions are enabled when there are out-of-date or missing results in the result-cache.
-# MarkdownCode > components > toolbar > format > style section
-The style-section component applies markdown formatting to text.
-Toggle buttons update their state based on selected text.
-Supported actions include paragraph style, where only one item can be selected at a time.
-Each item is represented as a button in a row.
-Pressing a button applies the selected style as markdown to the selected text.
-Available buttons: heading 1-6, paragraph, quote, code.
-# MarkdownCode > components > toolbar > format > paragraph section
-- The paragraph-section component applies markdown formatting to text.
-- Toggle buttons update based on selected text changes.
-- Supported actions: bullet list, numbered list, indent, unindent.
-# MarkdownCode > components > toolbar > format > font section
-The font-section component handles markdown formatting actions for text, including bold, italic, underline, and strike-through.
-Toggle buttons update based on the selected text.
 # MarkdownCode > components > body > results view
 - Bottom position displays results based on selected text block
 - Services list creates tabs with service names